khamidou/khamidou.github.io/_drafts/writing_sms_based_auth_for_rails_apps.markdown

 HOTP(Key,Counter) = Truncate(HMAC(Key, Counter)) & 0x7FFFFFFF
 {% endhighlight %}

 If you are using an auth system like [Google Authenticator](http://en.wikipedia.org/wiki/Google_Authenticator) to auth to a server then the algorithm will run both on the server and your smartphone.
-This can lead to interesting sync problems when counters get askew but thankfully, we don't need to bother about this since we only want to generate a one-time code.
-We don't have to prove the user shares a secret with us.
+This can lead to interesting sync problems when counters get askew but thankfully we don't have to prove the user shares a secret with us.
+We just want to generate a one-time code.

-The main problem with HOTP -- which is why most real-world systems use TOTP -- is that the generated code has no expiration time.[^google_authenticator].
-If for some reason a hacker intercepted the SMS with the code and prevented you from entering it, they would be able to log into your account at their leisure.
+The main problem with HOTP --- which is why most real-world systems use TOTP --- is that the generated code has no expiration time.[^google_authenticator].
+If for some reason a hacker intercepted the SMS with the code and prevented you from entering it, they would be able to log into your account at their leisure.[^unlikely]

-TOTP elegantly solves this problem by replacing the shared counter with the current time.[^drift] This is the formula from the RFC:
+**TOTP** elegantly solves this problem by replacing the shared counter with the current time.[^drift] This is the formula from the RFC:

 {% highlight ruby %}
 T = (Current Unix time / Token_Validity_Period).floor
 TOTP(Key) = HOTP(Key, T)
 {% endhighlight %}

 How does this work?
 First we've got to define a validity period for our token.
 The RFC recommends 30 seconds because it's a good compromise between security and usability.
-We divide the current time by the token validity period and floor it to get a value rounded to the start of the closest validity period(FIXME.

-Finally we feed the value to the token to the HOTP algorithm.
+We divide the current time by the token validity period and floor it to get a value rounded to the start of the closest validity period.
+Finally we feed the value to the HOTP algorithm.

 ### Generating one-time tokens in Ruby

-We're going to use [ROTP](https://github.com/mdp/rotp) which is a nice pure-ruby library that generates RFC6328-compatible tokens[FIXME].
+We're going to use [ROTP](https://github.com/mdp/rotp) which is a nice pure-ruby library that generates RFC-compatible tokens.

 You'll need to install it first: